open-webui/docs/docs/features.md

 - 🌐🔗 **External Ollama Server Connectivity**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable.

-- 🛢️ **External Database Support**: Seamlessly connect to custom SQLite or Postgres databases using the 'DATABASE_URL' environment variable.
+- 🛢️ **External Database Support**: Seamlessly connect to custom SQLite or Postgres databases using the `DATABASE_URL` environment variable.

 - 🌐 **Remote ChromaDB Support**: Expand your database capabilities with the ability to connect to remote ChromaDB servers.